-The Telecommunications Regulations of the PRC, promulgated by the State Council on in 2000 and last amended on in February 2016, provide a regulatory framework for telecommunications services providers in PRC.
-This regulations require telecommunications services providers to obtain operating licenses prior to the commencement of their operations.
+The Telecommunications Regulations of the PRC, promulgated by the State Council in 2000 and last amended in February 2016, provide a regulatory framework for telecommunications services providers in PRC.
+These regulations require telecommunications services providers to obtain operating licenses prior to the commencement of their operations.
 The telecommunications services are categorized into basic telecommunications services and value-added telecommunications services.
-According to the Catalog of Telecommunications Business, attached to the Telecommunications Regulations and last amended by the Ministry of Industry and Information Technology, in December 2015, transaction processing services provided via fixed network, mobile network and Internet fall within value-added telecommunications services.
+According to the Catalog of Telecommunications Business, attached to the Telecommunications and last amended by the Ministry of Industry and Information Technology, in December 2015, transaction processing services provided via fixed network, mobile network and Internet fall within value-added telecommunications services.

 The Administrative Measures on Internet Information Services, promulgated by the State Council in 2000 and amended in January 2011, set out guidelines on the provision of internet information services.
-This rule classified internet information services into commercial internet information services and non-commercial internet information services, and a commercial operator of transaction processing services must obtain an operating permit for value-added telecommunications services of internet information fees (the EDI License) for the provision of online data processing and transaction processing services from the appropriate telecommunications administration authorities.
-The Administrative Measures for Telecommunications Businesses Operating Licensing, promulgated by the Ministry of Industry and Information Technology, or the MIIT, in July 2017 and became effective on September 1, 2017, provides that a commercial operator of value-added telecommunications services must first obtain a telecommunication operating license, from the MIIT or its provincial level counterparts.
-The Value-added Telecommunications Operating License is classified as the Cross-regional Value-added Telecommunications Operating License within a province, autonomous region and municipality directly under the central government.
-In addition, in the first quarter of every year while the operator is holding the license, it must report information such as business performance of the telecommunications business in the previous year, the actual progress in network building-up, business development, turn over of staff, institutional restructuring and service quality to the issuing authorities.
+This rule classified internet information services into commercial internet information services and non-commercial internet information services, and a commercial operator of transaction processing services must obtain an operating permit for value-added telecommunications services of internet information for the provision of online data processing and transaction processing services (the EDI License) from the appropriate telecommunications administration authorities.
+The Administrative Measures for Telecommunications Businesses Operating Licensing, promulgated by the Ministry of Industry and Information Technology, or the MIIT, in July 2017 and effective on September 1, 2017, provides that a commercial operator of value-added telecommunications services must first obtain a telecommunications Operating License is classified as the Cross-regional Value-added Telecommunications Operating License and the Value-added Telecommunications use and the value-added Telecommunication such as business performance of the telecommunications business in the previous year, the actual progress in network buildup, business development, turnover of staff, institutional restructuring and service quality to the issuing authorities.